mgiuffrida/docs/app/1.0/docs/devguide/data-binding.md

    one-way or two-way, depending whether the target property is configured for two-way binding.

-To bind to a child property, specify the attribute name that corresponds to the property, with an annotation as the attribute value:
+To bind to a child's property, specify the attribute name that corresponds to the property, with an annotation as the attribute value:

 ```